gemforce-team/gemforce/README.md

 Included in auto setup package:

 * leechquery    : gets leech combines from table
-* managemquery  : gets managem combines and specces (alone) from tables
+* mgquery-alone : gets managem combines and specces (alone) from tables
-* mgaquery      : gets amped managem specces and their amps from tables
+* mgquery-amps  : gets amped managem specces and their amps from tables - fixed spec number version
+* mgquery-setup : basically `alone (combines) + amps`,
+offers more info on the whole spec-combine than the two used separately
-* mgomniaquery  : gets a full package of amped spec and combine for both from tables
+* mgomniaquery  : gets amped managem specces, their amps and combines for both from tables

 Not included in auto setup package:

 * leechbuild      : builds leech table
 * leechcombine    : makes leech combines from scratch
-* managem_alone : makes managem combines and specces (alone) from scratch
+* mgcombine-alone : makes managem combines and specces (alone) from scratch
-* managembuild  : builds managem tables
+* mgbuild-appr    : builds managem tables
-* mgexactbuild  : builds the exact managem tables
+* mgbuild-exact   : builds the exact managem tables
-* mgfast1build  : builds a fast managem combine table
-* mgfast2build  : builds a fast managem combine table
-* mgsloppybuild : builds a fast managem combine table
+* mgbuild-[...]   : builds a fast managem combine table in various versions
+* mgquery-ngems   : gets amped managem specces and their amps from tables - fixed total number version

 ### Report bugs: